mbarmstrong/shadow_removal/README.md

     `$ make`

+## running the code on an interactive session

+1. login to ocelote or elgato
+2. add the isesh function to your .bashrc file from the steps above
+3. launch the session with the folloiwng command

+    `qsub -I -N add -W group_list=ece569 -q standard -l select=1:ncpus=2:mem=12gb:ngpus=1 -l walltime=00:5:00`

+    or if you added the shortcut to your .bashrc

+    `isesh 5`

+   this will connect with a node on the hpc for 5 min (you can specify however many minutes you'd like) and now you can launch executables with GPU kernels directly for the command line.

+1. to execute the shadow removal solution:

+   `$ $HOME/ece569/build_dir/ShadowRemoval_Solution -i <path_to_image> -t image`

+   or launch the shell script in the pbs scripts folder:

+   `$ $HOME/ece569/shadow_removal/pbs_scripts/run_shadow_removal.sh`

 ## usefull bash profile setup

 here is Coale's .bashrc file, your equivalent .bashrc is located in your $HOME directory. to set this up: